Douglasmsw/Course_Evaluation_Search_Tool/README.md

   c) Go through the professors for each class and identify their most recent evaluation <br />
   d) Open the most recent evalutions for each professor who taught each class and pull the data on each question and response <br />
   e) Serialize the class, professor, question, and response data in HTML format (lots of nesting in tree data structure) and write it into a file

+I am currently working on a front_end file that unpacks the serialized data and allows you to interact with your terminal to request comparison graphics of specific review questions for specific professors in specific courses.
+Needless to say it is taking longer than expected [working full-time takes away code time :(].

 *Note* -- The Util file is used to help the Codes Crawler determine which of the links leads toa department catalog and which are not useful for my purposes.